NerajnoLearning/ods-coding-assignment/README.md

 1. Allow the user to enter a station (`destination` or `origin`) to search flights.
 Display the results in a table.

-2. Provide an auto-suggest feature for station.
+2. Provide an auto-suggest feature for the station.
 A user should be able to see flights based on station code or location name as they're typing out the search terms similar to how Google works.

    Example: A user wants to select flights to/from Jacksonville.
 The associated station code is JAX